 It was the last private residence designed by architect Antoni Gaudí and was built between 1906 and 1912.
+The building was commissioned in 1906 by Pere Milà [ca; es] and his wife Roser Segimon [ca; es].
 Colorado's Bishop Castle.
 It’s best not to ask Jim Bishop when he might finish his fairy-tale castle.

 It's a little awkward to ask, but this Thursday we need your help.
 We depend on donations averaging $15, but fewer than 1% of readers choose to give.
 If you donate just $3, you would help keep Wikipedia thriving for years.
 Lake S rv gsvatn in the Faroe islands - Recherche Google.
 High Line (New York City) Route map: Bing / Google KML is from Wikidata.

 Raising of Chicago.
 During the 1850s and 1860s engineers carried out a piecemeal raising of the level of central Chicago.